 Marissa Boyers Bluestine

-Marissa Boyers Bluestine has been the Pennsylvania Innocence Project as its first Legal Director in 2009.
+Marissa Boyers Bluestine started with the Pennsylvania Innocence Project as its first Legal Director in 2009.
 In June, 2017, she was named Executive Director.
 As Executive Director, Marissa sets the course for the organization in policy and public awareness.
 She also promotes our mission through public education, advocacy, and legislative reform for issues and laws related to innocence and the criminal justice system.
 Marissa works directly with law enforcement to train, update, and include them in investigative techniques empirically proven to exceed outdated practices.